Alice Duer Miller

-Alice Duer Miller (July 28, 1874 – August 22, 1942) was an American writer whose poetry actively influenced political opinion.
+Alice Maud Duer Miller (July 28, 1874 – August 22, 1942) was an American writer whose poetry actively influenced political opinion.
 Her feminist verses influenced political opinion during the American suffrage movement, and her verse novel The White Cliffs influenced political thought during the U.S.'s entry into World War II.
 She also wrote novels and screenplays.

 Early life

-Alice Duer Miller was born in Staten Island, New York, on July 28, 1874, into a wealthy and prominent family.
+Alice Maud Duer was born in Staten Island, New York, on July 28, 1874, into a wealthy and prominent family.
 She grew up in Weehawken, New Jersey with her parents and two sisters.
 She was the daughter of James Gore King Duer and Elizabeth Wilson Meads.
 The family lost their fortune during the Baring Bank failure.

 Her mother Elizabeth Wilson Meads was the daughter of Orlando Meads of Albany, New York.
 Her great-grandfather was William Alexander Duer, president of Columbia College.
 Her great-great-grandfather was William Duer, an American lawyer, developer, and speculator from New York City.
 He had served in the Continental Congress and the convention that framed the New York Constitution.
 In 1778, he signed the United States Articles of Confederation.
 Her great-great-great-grandfather was William Alexander, who claimed the disputed title of Earl of Stirling and was an American major-general during the American Revolutionary War.

 Miller was also a descendant of Senator Rufus King, who was an American lawyer, politician, and diplomat.
 He was a delegate for Massachusetts to the Continental Congress.
 He also attended the Constitutional Convention and was one of the signatories of the United States Constitution on September 17, 1787.

 Alice attended Barnard College in 1895, studying Mathematics and Astronomy and graduating Phi Beta Kappa.
 She helped to pay for her studies by selling novels and short essays to Harper's and Scribner's magazines.
 Alice excelled as a student with her award-winning thesis "Dedekind's Theory of the Irrational Number".
 She and her sister Caroline jointly published a book of poems.
 Miller remained connected to Barnard throughout her life; she was elected as a trustee of Barnard College in 1922.